5 Proven Ways to Identify A Toxic Employee In A Job Interview

 Remember, a good employee knows their weaknesses as much as their strengths.
 They know that despite their credentials and experiences, there’s still room for learning.

 Toxic employees who think they know it all would likely not take criticisms well once you hire them for the job.
 Especially if they believe they have no faults, at all.
+Nobody really likes a narcissist, so make sure not to hire one!

 4. Know how they handle difficulties in the workplace.

 You can ask them, “What was your biggest failure on your last job and how did you handle it?” or “How do you manage stress?”
 As mentioned, a toxic employee will likely point fingers and put the blame on someone else.
+If they refuse to take personal responsibility for their failures, then they will not be able to have a sense of accountability in the workplace.

 5. Ask them about how they deal with other people in the team.